-Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now
+Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

-The Shiite, Sunni and Kurdish people groups that compose the majority of modern-day Iraq have been in conflict with each other for centuries.
-In recent years, and especially at the hands of the self-proclaimed Islamic State (ISIS), tens of thousands of Christians have been forced to flee the country, leaving a small but bold and faithful remnant behind.
-For many of these Iraqi Christians, much of their day-to-day life is focused on survival and decisions about their future.
-After the 2014 ISIS invasion, Christians from around the region and around the world visited Iraq to bring relief and to encourage those who remained.
-Many have rejected Islam and become open to Christ for a variety of reasons, including the corruption and violence of both Sunnis (ISIS) and Shiites (Iraq’s new government, backed by Iran).
-These circumstances provide a unique window of opportunity to share the gospel with Iraqis searching for hope, truth and justice.
-Violence by ISIS has also led to a revival, as many traditional Christians have come to saving faith and become bold witnesses for Christ.
+The three majority-Muslim groups (Shiite Arab, Sunni Arab, and Sunni Kurdish) that compose modern-day Iraq have been in conflict for centuries.
+Attacks by the self-proclaimed Islamic State (ISIS) forced tens of thousands of Christians to flee the country, leaving a small but bold and faithful remnant.
+For many of these Iraqi Christians, day-to-day life is focused on survival, and yet they faithfully work to advance the gospel.
+Many of Iraq’s Muslims have rejected Islam and become open to Christ for a variety of reasons, including the corruption and violence rampant among both radical Sunni Muslims (including ISIS) and Shiites (including the Iraqi government, backed by Iran).
+These circumstances provide a unique opportunity to share the gospel with Iraqis searching for hope and truth.
+The violence and instability have also led to a revival among traditional Christians, many of whom have come to saving faith and become bold witnesses for Christ.

 What It Means To Follow Christ In Iraq:

 Northern Iraq is still home to many Christians who have a degree of freedom to worship even though they are under Islamist threat.
 Christians in other parts of the nation, especially those who are converts from Islam, are under continual threat of violence, including abduction and murder.